Elementary coordinatization of finitely generated nilpotent groups: Coordinatization of finitely generated nilpotent groups admitting exponents in a binomial principal ideal domain

-In this section we generalize Philip Hall's theorem (see \cite{hall}, Section 6) on coordinatization of finitely generated torsion free nilpotent groups to finitely generated $K$-groups, where $K$ is a binomial PID.
-In the case that $G$ is a torsion free $K$-group by \emph{$K$-coordinatization} we mean that one can choose a Mal'cev (canonical) basis $u_1, \ldots , u_n$, $u_i\in G$, with respect to which any element $g\in G$ can be uniquely written as the product
+In this section we generalize Philip Hall's theorem (see \cite{hall}, Section 6) on coordinatization of finitely generated torsion-free nilpotent groups to finitely generated $A$-groups, where $A$ is a binomial PID.
+In the case that $G$ is a torsion-free $A$-group by \emph{$A$-coordinatization} we mean that one can choose a Mal'cev (canonical) basis $u_1, \ldots , u_n$, $u_i\in G$, with respect to which any element $g\in G$ can be uniquely written as the product

-where $t_i(g)$ is called the $i$-th coordinate of $g$ and the coordinates of the product $gh$ are computed by the coordinates of $g$ and $h$ with the help of some polynomials depending only on the group $G$ and the chosen basis $(u_1,\ldots , u_m)=\bar{u}$.
+where $t_i(g)$ is called the $i$-th coordinate of $g$ and the coordinates of the product $gh$ are computed by the coordinates of $g$ and $h$ with the help of some polynomials depending only on the group $G$ and the chosen basis $\bar{u}=(u_1,\ldots , u_m)$.
+Even further we shall introduce the notion of a pseudo-basis for an arbitrary finitely generated group over a binomial PID $A$, which allows one to introduce $A$-coordinatization in the general case (even when $G$ has torsion).

-In this section we introduce the notion of a pseudo-basis for an arbitrary finitely generated group over a binomial PID $K$, which allows one to introduce $K$-coordinatization in the general case (even when $G$ has torsion).
-Moreover, which is specially important, some of such coordinatizations are logical invariants of the group $G$.
-In particular pseudo-bases play an important role in the model theory of nilpotent groups.
-We would like to point out that in~\cite{MR4} such coordinatization was given for finitely generated nilpotent pro-$p$ groups, i.e. when $K=\mathbb{Z}_p$.
+Recall that we consider an $A$-group $G$ as two different structures.
+One as a pure group, where the corresponding language is denoted by $L$.
+The other, a two sorted structure $G_A=\langle G, A \rangle $, where the corresponding language is denoted by $L_1$.
+The ultimate aim, as should be clear by now, is to study to what extent $G_A$ can be recovered from $G$.
+For example ~\cite{MR4} studies the question for finitely generated nilpotent pro-$p$ groups, i.e. when $A$ is the ring of $p$-adic integers $\mathbb{Z}_p$.

-Throughout this section $K$ is a binomial PID, and all the groups, subgroups and homomorphisms are $K$-groups, $K$-subgroups and $K$-homomorphisms, respectively, i,e, we work in the category of $K$-groups.
-Recall that $K$ is a binomial domain, if it is a characteristic zero domain so that for any $k\in K$ and $0\neq n\in \Z\cdot 1 \subseteq K$ there is a unique element of $K$ denoted by $\binom{k}{n}$ such that
+Throughout this section $A$ is a binomial PID, and all the groups, subgroups and homomorphisms are $A$-groups, $A$-subgroups and $A$-homomorphisms, respectively, i.e. we work in the category of $A$-groups.